rcarrata/rcarrata.github.io/_posts/2021-01-02-ocp4_ipi_vmware_deep_dive.md

 drwxr-xr-x.
 29 root root 4.0K Dec 25 00:18 static-pod-resources
 ```

-and in the manifests there is the yaml used for create and manage the static pods for this specific node:
+and in the manifests there is the YAML used to create and manage the static pods for this specific node:

 ```bash
 [root@vmware-nwjr2-master-0 /]# ls -lrht /etc/kubernetes/manifests/